Limitations of Autoregressive Models and Their Alternatives: Proofs

-\textbf{Remark.} Because this paper is in part about popular neural architectures, we note that $\tilde{p}$ can in fact be implemented efficiently by recurrent neural networks (RNNs) with the help of compact parameters, so $p$ is an example of a distribution where a locally normalized parameterization would be fundamentally less efficient.
-Since we showed that $\tilde{p}$ is efficiently computable, the existence of an RNN implementation is established in some sense by the ability of finite rational-weighted RNNs to simulate Turing machines \cite{Siegelmann1992OnTC}.
-However, it appears straightforward to give a concrete construction, for each $n \in \mathbb{N}$, for a simple RNN that maps each string $\vx \in \mathbb{B}^n$ to $\tilde{p}(\vx)$.
+Since we showed that $\tilde{p}$ is efficiently computable, the existence of an RNN implementation is established in some sense by the ability of finite rational-weighted RNNs to simulate Turing machines \cite{Siegelmann1992OnTC}, as well as an extension to \citet[Thm.
+11]{chen-etal-2018-recurrent} to a family of RNNs, where each RNN instance also takes some formula encoding as input.
+However, it is straightforward to give a concrete construction, for each $n \in \mathbb{N}$, for a simple RNN that maps each string $\vx \in \mathbb{B}^n$ to $\tilde{p}(\vx)$.
 Here $\tilde{p}(\vx)$ will be either $(\frac{1}{3})^{n+1}$ or 0, according to whether $\vx$ has the form $\vphi\va$ where $\vphi$ encodes a \textsc{3-CNF-Sat} formula $\phi$ that is satisfied by $\va$.\footnote{The restriction to \textsc{3-CNF-Sat} formulas is convenient, but makes this a slightly different definition of $\Xc$ and $\ptilde$ than we used in the proofs above.
 Those proofs can be adjusted to show that this $\ptilde$, too, cannot be efficiently locally normalized with compact parameters.
-The only change is that in the construction of \cref{thm:localprob}, $\phi'$ must be converted to 3-CNF.
-The proof of \cref{thm:localprob} then obtains its contradiction by showing that $\textsc{3-CNF-Sat} \in \mathrm{P/poly}$ (which suffices since \textsc{3-CNF-Sat} is also NP-complete).} The basic idea is that $\vphi$ has $j \leq n$ variables, so there are only $O(n^3)$ possible 3-CNF clauses.
+The only change is that in the construction of \cref{thm:blowup}, $\phi'$ must be converted to 3-CNF.
+The proof then obtains its contradiction by showing that $\textsc{3-CNF-Sat} \in \mathrm{P/poly}$ (which suffices since \textsc{3-CNF-Sat} is also NP-complete).} The basic idea is that $\vphi$ has $j \leq n$ variables, so there are only $O(n^3)$ possible 3-CNF clauses.
 The RNN allocates one hidden unit to each of these.
-When reading $\vphi\va$, each clause encountered in $\vphi$ causes the corresponding hidden unit to turn on, and then each successive encountered in $\va$ turns off the hidden units for all clauses that would be satisfied by that literal.
+When reading $\vphi\va$, each clause encountered in $\vphi$ causes the corresponding hidden unit to turn on, and then each literal encountered in $\va$ turns off the hidden units for all clauses that would be satisfied by that literal.
 If any hidden units remain on after $\vx$ has been fully read, then $\vphi$ was not satisfied by $\va$, and the RNN's final output unit should return 0.
 Otherwise it should return $(\frac{1}{3})^{n+1}$, which is constant for this RNN.
 To obtain digital behaviors such as turning hidden units on and off, it is most convenient to use ramp activation functions for the hidden units and the final output unit, rather than sigmoid activation functions.
-Note that our use of a separate RNN for each input length $n$ is an example of using more hidden units for larger problems, a key idea that we introduced in \cref{sec:compact} in order to look at asymptotic behavior.
+Note that our use of a separate RNN $M^{\textrm{RNN}}_n$ for each input length $n$ is an example of using more hidden units for larger problems, a key idea that we introduced in \cref{sec:compact} in order to look at asymptotic behavior.
 The RNN's parameter sequence $\vTheta^{\textrm{RNN}} = \{ \vtheta^{\textrm{RNN}}_n \mid n \in \mathbb{N} \}$ is obviously compact, as $\vtheta^{\textrm{RNN}}_n$ only has to store the input length $n$.
-With our alphabet $\Bool$ for $\tilde{p}$, $|\vtheta^{\textrm{RNN}}_n| \in O(\log n)$.
+With our alphabet $\Bool$ for $\tilde{p}$, $|\vtheta^{\textrm{RNN}}_n| \in O(\log n)$. \noequalranking* \begin{proof} Suppose that the claim is false, \emph{i.e.}, $\ptilde$ and $\qtilde$ have the same ranking of strings.
+Then the minimum-weight strings under $\ptilde$ must also be minimum-weight under $\qtilde$.
+WLOG, there exists $\vx \in V^*$ with $\ptilde(\vx)=0$ and $\qtilde(\vx) = c > 0$.
+Then $c > 0$ is the minimum weight of strings in $\qtilde$.
+But this is not possible for a normalizable language $\qtilde$, since it means that $Z_{\qtilde} \defeq \sum_{\vx' \in V^*} q(\vx') \geq \sum_{\vx' \in V^*} c$ diverges. \end{proof}